iMissile/Self.Writing/Notes/python_lang.md

 # 29.10.2021
 ## python
-- [The Basics of Indexing and Slicing Python Lists](https://towardsdatascience.com/the-basics-of-indexing-and-slicing-python-lists-2d12c90a94cf).
+- COOL!
+[The Basics of Indexing and Slicing Python Lists](https://towardsdatascience.com/the-basics-of-indexing-and-slicing-python-lists-2d12c90a94cf).
 A guide for beginners, by a beginner.
 Indexing, Slicing, Stepping.
 В частности, Negative step values reverse the direction in which the slicer iterates through the original list: `my_list[::-1]`

 # 26.10.2021